MaxxWyndham/Breckfest/README.md

 -raw : No compression
 -f[orce] : Breckfest will automatically overwrite files
 -dump : Decompresses any valid Wreckfest compressed file
--compress : Compresses any valid Wreckfest decompressed file
+-compress : Compresses any valid Wreckfest decompressed file -norename : does not save the file
 _Breckfest.exe -c "c:\path\to\file.png"_ will create clutter bmap file.x.bmap
 _Breckfest.exe -clutter "c:\path\to\file.png"_ will do the same thing